RookyRaccoon/JEE-PRJ/README.md

 * **[Docker](https://www.docker.com)** - Container system *(used for SonarQube)*

+## Libraries

+For this project, the following libraries were used:

+* **[Lombok](https://projectlombok.org)** Lightweight library to improve readability in Java Beans thanks to a simple annotations system

 ## External Resources ("Special thanks to...")

 For this project, the following external resources were used: